 4. Insect Repellent- Mosquitos & Tsetse flies

-Tanzania and Kenya are countries with tropical diseases including malaria which is a life-threatening disease if not treated on time.
+Tanzania and Kenya are countries with tropical diseases, including malaria, which is a life-threatening disease if not treated on time.

 Why do you need insect defense on safari?